menu icon

 PhD description

 PhD students complete an independent research project under the guidance of a supervisory team.
-The research is normally completed over a maximum period of 3.0-3.5 years (full-time) or 6.0-6.5 years (part-time).
+The maximum period of registration permitted before thesis submission is 4 years full-time / 7 years part-time.

 The PhD in Archaeology and Ancient History can be completed either as campus based study here at Leicester or by distance learning.